MarcelMeurer/Project-MySmartScale/README.md

+### Advanced feature using WVD ARM version

+With the current version you can directly get the data from the WVD resources.
+Doing this, the drain mode of session host will be recognized and a start of a new session hosts occurs if needed.
+To directly connect the solution to the WVD ARM backend configure the following options:

+- Add the service principal with reader permission to the resource group containing the host pools
+- Go to the deployed resources and open the web app ending with "-data".
+Open configuration and change the following values:
+  ConsolidationMode to 3
+- Save the web app configuration

+Using the agent is still recommended to logoff users after a idle time and to got data about connected and disconnected sessions.

 ### Admin portal

 Go to the admin portal and login with your account which is in the admin group you defined above (auth:AdminUserGroup).